enbytedev/YourBot/README.md

 # A-Bot
 This is my attempt at a Discord bot.
 If it has any bugs, please report them privately.

 YOU MAY NOT SELL ANY PORTION OF THIS BOT!
-PLEASE FORK DERIVATIVES PUBLICLY!
-If you wish to contribute, please submit an issue!

 # You may use my bot...
 I have nothing special, but I ask that you link to me in some way, shape, or form.
 I simply ask that you credit me by linking C-Apex (GitHub).